-French drains are among the best water management solutions anyone could install.
-These sturdy additions are designed to work in tandem with water’s natural downhill flow, thus helping property owners tackle the many risks of not mitigating water damage.
+French drains are among the best water management solutions anyone could install and one of the many options for basement drainage systems.
+These sturdy additions are designed to work in tandem with the water’s natural downhill flow, thus helping property owners tackle the many risks of not mitigating water damage.

 French drains can be as attractive as they are practical, and they’re often a front-line defense for a property’s foundation, basement, and even the health and well-being of its residents.
 This guide will explain how French drains operate, the many benefits they can provide, and some common errors associated with their installation.

 The French drain cost and dimension ultimately depend on the site.
 These sloped trenches can be two feet deep (known as shallow drains) or deeper (footing drains).
 They are about a foot wide and usually perform more optimally when the higher property is on a slope.
 A quality team can slope even the most challenging drain, so it becomes an asset.

 – The Basic Design

 French drain systems are typically installed in underground trenches dug around the property’s perimeter.
 The channel itself slopes slightly so it can guide water away more effectively.
 The surface water then passes into the underground trench to be redirected away from the property.

 The trench is filled with gravel and a PVC or drain pipe, which can be a perforated pipe or slotted design.
 The builder adds two layers of permeable fabric: one in the trench as it’s dug to prevent intrusion by soil and roots and again on top before topsoil replacement.
 Gravel on the surface and inside the drain acts like a sieve by straining debris while letting the liquid through.

 – Deep Installation Means Better Drainage

 French drainage systems don’t just help fight the dangers of surface water.
 Their subsurface installation also helps siphon any excess water from the deeper earth, which otherwise would remain trapped and possibly lead to soil erosion and wider structural instability.